Behavior Trees and State Machines in Robotics Applications: Methodology

-We calculated metrics that capture core structural aspects of the models and report on the usage of \bt and \sm concepts.
+We calculated metrics that capture the core structural aspects of the models and report on the usage of behavior-tree and state-machine concepts.
 Since we are analyzing two different types of structures, directed cyclic graphs in \sms and directed acyclic trees in \bts, it is challenging to use similar metrics.
 Thus, we calculated some common metrics between the two architectures and other metrics only for one architecture.
-To distinguish between them, we are using the abbreviations SM and BT to indicate which architecture the metric belongs to.
-Those metrics are: \begin{itemize}
+To distinguish between them, we are using the abbreviations SM and BT to indicate which architecture metric belongs to.
+The metrics are: \begin{itemize}

 \item Model size (BT.size, SM.size): the total number of nodes excluding the root node in \bts and the total number of states in \sms.

 \item The tree depth (BT.depth): the number of edges from the root node to the deepest node of the tree\,\cite{chidamber1994metrics}.
 Considering the example in \cref{fig:figure-1}, the \bt model has a BT.depth of five.